-When should I put a sleeping bag on a newborn?
+When Should I Put a Sleeping Bag on a Newborn?

 0

-Whether it’s your first or second child, we are always in doubt whether we are doing things right or not?
+Whether it’s your first or second child, we are always in doubt whether we are doing things right.
 We all want to get it right the first time, and that’s okay.
 If you are thinking of furnishing your child’s bedroom, I know you are probably gazing at several online catalogues or spending most of your time at stores trying to find the best products your child may need.

-If this is you, then you have no doubt come across numerous baby sleeping bags or even purchased one already?
+If this is you, then you have no doubt come across numerous baby sleeping bags or even purchased one already.
 But what is the appropriate time to put a sleeping bag on your baby?
 Does your baby need to wear any baby sleepsuits before going in a sleeping bag?
 Well, let’s find out.

 When is it safe to start using a sleeping bag?